DeepLeau/Custom_malloc/README.md

 # Custom_malloc

-## Required methods for malloc and calloc :
+## Required methods for malloc,calloc,realloc and free :

 ### get_block method :
 This method returns a pointer to the memory block according to the address passed.